ACCESS-NRI/access-nri-intake-catalog/docs/index.rst

     **I'm a catalog developer**
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    .. link-button:: Reference
+    .. link-button:: contributing
             :type: ref
             :text: I want to help develop the tools that ACCESS-NRI use to manage the Intake catalog.
             :classes: btn-block stretched-link

 .. note::
    The ACCESS-NRI Intake catalog, and the tools that support it, are still a work in progress.
 We value your feedback, especially in the form of reporting issues/bugs or suggesting ways to improve the catalog.
-Please open an issue `here <https://github.com/ACCESS-NRI/access-nri-intake-catalog/issues>`_ if you have any questions after reading this documentation.
+Please open an issue
+   `here <https://github.com/ACCESS-NRI/access-nri-intake-catalog/issues/new/choose>`_ if you have any questions after reading this documentation.